 <Name> - <Song> - <ISO 8601 timestamp>.ogg

 - Store ISO 8601 Timestamp Song Files in

 I began work on GNOME Gingerblue on July 4th, 2018, two years ago and I am going to spend the next four years to complete it for GNOME 4.

 GNOME Gingerblue will be a Free Software program for musicians who would compose, record and share original music to the Internet from the GNOME Desktop.

-The project isn’t yet ready for distribution with GNOME 3 and the GUI and features such as sound recording must be implemented.
+The project isn’t yet ready for distribution with GNOME 3 and the GUI and features such as meta tagging and Internet uploads must be implemented.

 The Internet community can’t have Free Music without Free Recording Software for GNOME, but GNOME 4 isn’t built in 1 day.

 I am trying to get gtk_record_button_new() into GTK+ 4.0.